 All teachers follow lessons planned by Coram Life Education https://www.coramlifeeducation.org.uk/

 who also deliver the Life Bus sessions in the Spring term.
 This is when a member of Coram Life Education comes and teaches all children in a special session in the infamous ‘Life Bus’ in the playground.
 Teachers use formal assessment at the beginning and end of each unit as well as informal assessment throughout the units to help inform their teaching sequence and address any misconceptions or stimulate necessary conversations/additional lessons.

 In their day to day learning, children are supported in applying their learning from Relationships and Health Education (RHE) with a ‘working wall’ in their classroom which exhibits their ‘Long Term Learning’ questions, as well as thoughts and queries on the topic.
 Each class also has an RHE book which they can reflect on throughout the day.
 We believe that as this subject tackles many universal topics, the children should use their RHE learning throughout the day, every day, not just in the designated lesson slot.

 Relationships and Health Education Policy approved by school governors

 Sex Education Policy Approved by School Governors

-Please find a link to the curriculum map for all year groups here:
+Please find a link to the curriculum map for all year groups (including Reception) here: